 Property that is of the marriage: Marital Property

-What to include in a Florida Prenup?
+What can you include in your Florida prenup?

 - Non-Marital Property – A Florida prenuptial agreement can specify what property should remain separate property of each party and not commingled or shared as a marital asset.